-Ayurveda means “the science of life”.
-Ayurveda represents a system of healing that has been perfected over more than five thousands years.
-It is South Asia’s ancient health care system based on herbs and diet.
+The definition of ‘Ayurveda’ in simple terms means “the science of life”.
+Ayurveda represents a system of healing that has been perfected over more than five thousand years.
+It is famed as South Asia’s ancient health care system based on herbs and diet.
 Ayurveda sees health and disease in holistic terms.
-It links the microcosm of the individual with the cosmos.
 It takes into account the relationship between energy and matter.
 This system of healing believes in treatment of not just the part affected by disease but the individual as a whole.
-It emphasizes on the harmony of mind, spirit and body to cure diseases.
+It emphasizes on the harmony of mind, body and spirit to cure diseases.
 Moreover, the stress is on prevention rather than cure.

-Since time immemorial, man has been engaged in the pursuit of achieving and maintaining an optimum state of health.
+Since ancient times, man has been engaged in the pursuit of achieving and maintaining an optimum state of health.
 Way back in 600 BC, Ayurveda emerged in South Asia as the natural way of healing.
 Today, Ayurveda has evolved into a scientific system of holistic healing that has gained recognition across the globe.

 Ayurveda in Sri Lanka

-“Ayurveda” is not only a form of medication – it is a total way of life know to generations of Sri Lankan for over 3000 years.
+“Ayurveda” is not only a form of medication – it is a complete way of life known to generations of Sri Lankans for over 3000 years.
 It is a gentle method of treating the root causes of illness in both mind and body.

 The health conscious today are searching for effective alternatives to the spiraling costs and side effects that at times result from the use of modern medicine.
-In Sri Lanka, we have had for the last couple of millennia a “user-friendly “ traditional medicine – Ayurveda” which over 75% of the island’s population depend on because of its reliance on natural plants, herbs and oils.
-Nature’s way to good health, the efficacy of “Ayurveda” has been proved by 3,000 years of successful caring and curing… What is Ayurveda?
-It is an ancient system of medicine developed in our part of the world, long before the “father of medicine”, Hippocrates, was even born.
-The name comes from two conjoined Sanskrit words “Ayuh” (life) and “Veda” (science or knowledge).
-Basically a science of healthy living, Ayurveda has two aims – to preserve health and to cure a body afflicted by disease.
+Sri Lankans, in the last couple of millennia has made use of the “user-friendly and traditional medicine – Ayurveda” which over 75% of the island’s population depend on because of its reliance on natural plants, herbs and oils.
+Known as nature’s way to good health, the efficacy of “Ayurveda” has been proved by 3,000 years of successful caring and curing.

 Ayurvedic practitioners study the patient as a whole with the object of restoring balance, getting to the root of the problem and treating it.
 Local folk have been known to say that while western medicine classifieds germs and attempts to destroy them, Ayurveda classifies human beings and attempts to save them.